ForwardFinancing/forwardfinancing.github.io/_posts/2017-03-07-using-our-lead-submissions-api.markdown

       "owner_1_percent_ownership": 56,
       // How much of the business does the secondary owner own (if applicable)?
       "owner_2_percent_ownership": 9,
-      // Your internal ID for this submission "reference_id": "ANYTHING_YOUWANT_AS_A_STRING",
+      // Your internal ID for this submission.
+If included, this must be unique
+      // compared to your previous submissions.
+      "reference_id": "ANYTHING_YOUWANT_AS_A_STRING",
       // Any notes you want to include about the submission for our team "notes": "We think this is a great deal!"